arr-ai/wbnf/README.md

   text.
 They may be quoted by `"` or `'` or ` (backquote)
 - **Regular Expressions** in the form `/{RE}`, where RE is the expression to match.
 The entire match will be consumed.
-The parser will use the first capturing group to populate the output node, or the entire match if none if there isn't one.
+The parser will use the first capturing group to populate the output node, or the entire match if there is none.

   The following simple RE forms may omit the surrounding `/{…}`: